1979 NCAA Division II baseball tournament

 The 1979 NCAA Division II baseball tournament was the postseason tournament hosted by the NCAA to determine the national champion of baseball among its Division II colleges and universities at the end of the 1979 NCAA Division II baseball season.

 Valdosta State defeated defending champions Florida Southern in the championship game, 3–2, of the double-elimination tournament, capturing the Blazers' first national title.
 Valdosta State was coached by Tommy Thomas.

 Regionals

-The regionals consisted 32 teams in eight groupings.
+The regionals consisted of 32 teams in eight groupings.
 Each regional consisted of a 4-team bracket.
 All brackets were double elimination format.
 The top team in each bracket advanced to the 1979 Division II College World Series.